 However, the Cube will certainly not go easy on them just because they are celebrities – so which high-pressure games will they be playing whilst confined in the claustrophobic crate?

-Here’s everything you need to know about the games that will feature on The Million Pound Cube.
+Here’s everything you need to know about the games that will feature on The Cube Celebrity Special.

-Which games will feature on The Million Pound Cube?
+Which games will feature on The Cube Celebrity Special?

-ITV has not given much away about The Million Pound Cube but we know that the upcoming series will see pairs of contestants, from the same household, take part in new two player challenges as well as the classic solo games.
+ITV has not given much away about The Cube Celebrity Special but the celebrity pairs will take part in the new two player challenges seen earlier this year, as well as the classic solo games.